Beyond the Venus de Milo: The Louvre Sculptures Most Visitors Miss

 Why they matter

 The Dying Slave and the Rebellious Slave stand in Room 4 of the Denon wing’s ground floor.
-Michelangelo carved both between 1513 and 1515 for the tomb of Pope Julius II.
-Later, he gave them to Roberto Strozzi, a Florentine exile living in Rome, who in turn presented them to Francis I of France.
-They remain the only finished Michelangelo sculptures outside Italy.
+Michelangelo carved them between 1513 and 1515 for the tomb of Pope Julius II.
+The project was never completed.
+The sculptures left their original context.[3]

 How to look at the Dying Slave